Fury and Hecla: Parry’s Formidable Arctic Exploration Sisters

 Where we poor sailors do sometimes dwell – The Middleton Northwest Passage Expedition Roll of Honour

 This post commemorates the sailors who perished during Christopher Middleton’s Royal Navy exploration mission to Hudson’s Bay (1741-42).1 It can serve as a Roll of Honour for these early explorers.
 For the context to this effort to locate the fabled passage to the Pacific in the waters of Hudson’s Bay, please see our post on HMS Furnace‘s unique exploration design.
-Our next post will argue that Middleton’s ship crews should be considered the first Royal Navy polar explorers (forthcoming).
+Our next post will argue that Middleton’s ship crews should be considered the first Royal Navy polar explorers.

 Throughout the many wars and infrequent peace of the eighteenth century, the Royal Navy expanded into a massive fleet sailing from establishments strategically located along the seaborne trade routes.
 This growth came at a tragic cost: the human toll of crewing this British “wooden world” was staggering.2 Amidst all this death, it may seem odd to commemorate a dozen seafaring explorers who died in an incredibly remote outpost of British Empire.
 These were some of the very first deaths in a program of British naval exploration of what is now Canada.3 They would not be the last.